Skip to main content

 Risks within churches usually fall into two categories.
 First is the legal risk associated with ensuring that your church is abiding by all tax laws.
 Some countries, like the US, make it very difficult to investigate churches and other charitable organizations, while other countries offer little protection at all.

-Finance management starts with your church’s Treasurer and budget committee.
+Finance management starts with your treasurer and church finance committee.
 Due to the charitable organization status of most churches and the tax exemptions or reductions that come with it, your management style should be hardest around your finances.

 Crisis management is often found in action plans for various types of negative circumstances.
 Form a crisis management committee and ask questions about how to deal with natural disasters or allegations of impropriety among the church leadership.
 Brainstorm the various ways your church could need crisis management and develop plans to mitigate those disasters.